Progress with Current Projects

 St Mary’s Church was mentioned in the Domesday Book but its origins go back into Anglo-Saxon times.
 It has a substantial graveyard and, with the ravages of time, a lot of the gravestones have become difficult or even impossible to read.

 Reflectance Transformation Imaging (RTI) is a computational photographic method that captures a subject’s surface shape and colour and enables the interactive re-lighting of the subject from any direction.
 RTI also permits the mathematical enhancement of the subject’s surface shape and colour attributes.
 The enhancement functions of RTI reveal surface information that often cannot even be seen.
-By taking a number of photographs under controlled conditions, with advance software analysis, lost details can be brought to the human eye.
+By taking a number of photographs under controlled conditions, with advanced software analysis, lost details can be brought to the human eye.

-LPHG are planning to use RTI to record the gravestones, starting with the ones most at risk.
+LPHG would like to use RTI to record the gravestones, starting with the ones most at risk.
 LPHG have and are receiving advice and guidance from the Embsay Research Group, part of the Upper Wharfedale Heritage Group.
 They are working in partnership with the St Mary's Embsay Churchyard Survey Project team actively undertaking a RTI project with their Church.
 LPHG is pleased to put on record our thanks to them.